-Intelligent document processing refers to software solutions that use the power of AI and machine learning technologies to efficiently process all types of documents, extract relevant information, and then feed the output into downstream applications such as process automation solutions, document management, and so on.
+Intelligent document processing refers to software solutions that use the power of AI and Machine Learning technologies to efficiently process all types of documents, extract relevant information, and then feed the output into different available business applications.

 It is considered one of many automated data capture methods available.